 How to apply

-How will you help us build a better NBTB in 2017?
+How will you help us build a better NBTB?
 What did you learn last year, and what do you think we can do better as a program?
 What specific positive changes would you suggest?
 What special talents or skills can you bring to our team?